chriscamacho/Jgles2/readme.md

 At the time of writing LWJGL's GLES 2.0 classes are not included with LWJGL.

+NB this was written before the release of lwjgl3 which is different entirely

 Why is the util (support) class so limited ?
 --------------------------------------------